-Did you know underinflated tires decrease your fuel efficiency and increase the likelihood of tire damage and failure?
+Did you know that underinflated tires decrease your fuel efficiency and increase the likelihood of tire damage and failure?
 Improperly inflated tires are also prone to irregular tread wear that can shorten the life of your tires.
 All in all, checking your tire air pressure often can help you save a lot of money over the life of your tires.

-Properly inflated tires provide an even distribution of your vehicle's weight across the entire contact patch of each tire, offering the best fuel efficiency, tire performance, and treadwear.
-Driving for a long time on overinflated or underinflated tires can cause irregular tread wear, shortening your tire's lifespan.
+Properly inflated tires provide an even distribution of your vehicle's weight across the entire contact patch of each tire, offering the best fuel efficiency, tire performance, and treadwear, Driving for a long time on overinflated or underinflated tires can cause irregular tread wear, shortening your tire's lifespan.

 Underinflated tires bulge excessively and put the vehicle's weight on the sidewalls of the tire.
 In time, your tire will experience excessive wear on its shoulders, reducing its tread life.
 Underinflated tires can also create excessive heat buildup that can damage the tire's sidewalls.